Huldah-dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that duplicates the last line of the file iacta
+Script that creates a new file and ending by a new line